luxtorpeda-dev/luxtorpeda/README.md

 ## Installation (debug build, from source)

-0. Download the latest version of Rust: https://www.rust-lang.org/.
+0. Download the latest version of Rust: https://www.rust-lang.org/ and verify that openssl is installed on your system.

+Debian, Ubuntu et consortes

+       $ sudo apt install libssl-dev

+Fedora

+       $ sudo dnf install openssl-devel

 1. Close Steam.
 2. Clone the repository, then use makefile to trigger `cargo build` and install: